 Audi TT Review

-The 2012 Audi TT ranks 10 out of 10 Luxury Sports Cars.
-This ranking is based on our analysis of 55 published reviews and test drives of the Audi TT, and our analysis of reliability and safety data.
+The 2013 Audi TT ranks 10 out of 10 Luxury Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Audi TT, as well as reliability and safety data.

-Many reviewers also say that the TT’s well-rounded driving dynamics, good fuel economy and decent cargo space make it a top choice if you plan to commute to work rather than run laps at the track.
-Consumer Guide says, “While Porsche's Boxster and Cayman are ultimately sportier than the TT 2.0T and TTS, this Audi's more civilized demeanor might be just the thing for more casual motoring.”
+- “While Porsche's Boxster and Cayman are ultimately sportier than the TT 2.0T and TTS, this Audi's more civilized demeanor might be just the thing for more casual motoring.” -- Consumer Guide (2012)

 Other Sports Cars to Consider

 The Mercedes-Benz SLK250 offers a comfortable ride and composed handling, just like the TT.
 Although it isn’t available as a coupe, the SLK250 comes with a retractable hardtop and offers slightly more cargo space than the TT Roadster.

 Reviewers agree that the Porsche Boxster is one of the most dynamic performers in the class.
 Like the SLK250, the Boxster is only available as a convertible, but test drivers love its luxurious and functional interior.